harunsasmaz/Tiny-VM/README.md

 * <b>Program Counter:</b> A 16-bit register containing the next instruction to be executed.

 * <b>General use registers:</b> Eight 16-bit registers for general use to store values.
+Hence, each register needs 3 bits for addressing in machine code.

 * <b>Condition Codes:</b> Three 1-bit registers to store negative,positive and zero conditions.
+These bits are declared to obtain needed conditions for branch operations, i.e. BR.
+Branch operations can have multiple forms based on the combinations of these condition flags.

+* <b> Immediate Values:</b> Some instructions can take constant values such as ADD and AND operations.
+This VM uses 5-bit constant values.

 <h2> Instructions </h2>